 Graduate Student Mentor Award

-LUROP, as part of the Center for Experiential Learning, and the Loyola Graduate School are pleased to announce the first annual Graduate Student Mentor Award.
+The Loyola Undergraduate Research Opportunities Program (LUROP), as part of the Center for Experiential Learning, and the Loyola Graduate School are pleased to honor outstanding graduate student mentors through the annual Graduate Student Mentor Award.
 This award is designed to recognize the work that Loyola's graduate students perform in mentoring undergraduate researchers, fostering their intellectual, ethical, and academic development.

-Each year, LUROP will grant one $500 award, which will be announced at the reception and awards ceremony following the Undergraduate Research & Engagement Symposium, which will be held this year on April 22.
-The winner will be selected from a pool of nominations from current undergraduates and based on mentoring performed since the previous symposium.
+Each year, LUROP will grant one $500 award, which will be announced at the reception and awards ceremony following the Undergraduate Research & Engagement Symposium, which will be held this year on Saturday, April 21st as part of Loyola’s Weekend of Excellence.
+The winner will be selected from a pool of nominations from current undergraduates and based on mentoring performed during the 2017-2018 academic year.

 - Nominations can come from current undergraduate researchers only.